Salable/node-sdk/docs/docs/subscriptions/get-user-plans.md

 # Get switchable plans

-Returns the available plans the customer on the subscription can change to.
+Returns the available plans the customer on the subscription can switch to.

 ## Code Sample